David Harvey (television): Non-profit associations

 David Harvey served as president of the Blackrock College Union in 2011-12.
 Harvey also chaired the board of the People in Need Trust, and was chairman of the governing body of the Dún Laoghaire Institute of Art, Design and Technology (IADT) (2005-2010).

 He was chairman of the National Library of Ireland (2010-2015) and chairman of the national St Patrick's Festival Board from 2008-2014.
 During his time as chairman of the National Library, he was involved in negotiating the donation of the Seamus Heaney Archive and the Band Aid Archive to the state.

 In November 2015, he was appointed as chairman of the Irish Museum of Modern Art (IMMA) He was reappointed in December 2020.

+Harvey has sat on the RTÉ Board since July 2021.